DeflateAwning/Python-Vi-ArrowKeys/README.md

 The following sections are labelled with comments in the Python code.
 Each section is within the `hookCallback(event)` function, and handles a certain type of key press/release occurrence.

 ### **Section 1:** Fast exit hotkey
 By pressing the "END" key, the program is exited.
-Can be disabled in the `config["enableQuickExit"]`.
+Can be disabled in the `config['enableQuickExit']`.
 Useful for stopping the program if any bugs occur and the keyboard is blocked.

 ### **Section 2:** Record keys currently down
-Updates the set() at `gstate["down"]` with lowercase names of all keys currently pressed.
+Updates the set() at `gstate['down']` with lowercase names of all keys currently pressed.
+Also updates the capslock state.

 ### **Section 3:** Pass Through Normal Keys
 Passes through normal (non-VI) keys.
 This section is activated when 'd' is not held down, or when the key being received is not a VI key.